-The BNA program is a 7-credit course consisting of classroom/lab time as well as clinical hours.
+The BNA program is a 7-credit course with classroom/lab time and clinical hours.
 Students complete clinical hours at a local health care facility under the supervision of an ECC instructor.
 The BNA course covers topics such as the rights and responsibilities of nursing assistants, how to care for patients/residents, emergency care, infection control, and caring for people with dementia/Alzheimer’s disease.

 How do I Register for the Basic Nursing Assistant Program?

-Students can register for the BNA Program (NUR 105) if seats are available after completing the health professions online application.
+After completing the health professions online application, students can register for the BNA Program (NUR 105) if seats are available.
 To be eligible for NUR 105, students must be at least 16 years of age.
-Prior to the start of class, students must submit the following: Results of a fingerprint background check and drug test, a completed Health Professions Personal Medical History Form - PDF signed by a licensed medical provider including proof of required immunizations and 2-step TB test, proof of health insurance, and current BLS CPR certification.
-All students who register for NUR 105 must attend a BNA orientation day which will take place before the start of the actual ECC semester to begin to learn strategies to be successful in the program.
+Before the start of class, students must submit the following: Results of a fingerprint background check and drug test, a completed Health Professions Personal Medical History Form - PDF signed by a licensed medical provider including proof of required immunizations and 2-step TB test, proof of health insurance, and current BLS CPR certification.
+All students who register for NUR 105 must attend a BNA orientation day, which will take place before the actual ECC semester, to begin to learn strategies to be successful in the program.
 The state of Illinois requires that all BNA students be at least 16 years old and have a social security number for a required background check at the start of the program.
 After a student registers for NUR 105, the ECC Health Professions office will send an email with information about these requirements.

 What's the Difference Between a CNA and a BNA Program?

 The quick answer is certification.
-In order to work as a Certified Nursing Assistant (CNA), ECC's BNA program graduates must take the Illinois State Competency Written Evaluation.
+To work as a Certified Nursing Assistant (CNA), ECC's BNA program graduates must take the Illinois State Competency Written Evaluation.
 This exam is given at ECC each month.
 For more information, visit CNA Competency Testing Instructions.
 ECC graduates consistently have had a first-time exam pass rate above 94%.

 How much does a Nursing Assistant make?

-The median annual wage for nursing assistants is $30,310, ranging from $23,880 to $44,240.
+The median annual wage for nursing assistants is $36,486, ranging from $23,880 to $44,240.
 Prepare to become a Certified Nursing Assistant (CNA) by taking ECC's Basic Nurse Assistant (BNA) Training Program.
-CNAs are in high demand in the northern Illinois region, and the Nursing Department regularly posts student job opportunities.
-The U.S. Department of Labor estimates that CNA jobs will grow by 8% by 2030.
-U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Nursing Assistants and Orderlies, (accessed December 22, 2021).
+CNAs are in high demand in northern Illinois, and the Nursing Department regularly posts student job opportunities.
+The U.S. Department of Labor estimates that CNA jobs will grow 8% by 2030.
+U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Nursing Assistants and Orderlies, (accessed October 6, 2023).